 is now using an expiring and auto-rotated token, the static token is still generated and valid.

-As of Kubernetes v1.22, there is neither a way of preventing kube-controller-manager
+There is neither a way of preventing kube-controller-manager

 to generate such static tokens, nor a way to proactively remove or invalidate them: